Steve Furber

 In 2002 Steve served as Specialist Adviser to the House of Lords Science and Technology Select Committee inquiry into 'Innovations in Microprocessing', which resulted in the report "Chips for Everything: Britain's opportunities in a key global market"

-Steve chaired the Royal Society study into Computing in Schools, which resulted in the report Shut down or restart? in January 2012.
+Steve chaired the Royal Society study into Computing in Schools advisory group, which resulted in the report Shut down or restart? in January 2012.
+He also chaired the advisory group for the 2017 follow-up report After the reboot: computing education in UK schools.

-Steve is chair of sub-panel B11 Computer Science and Informatics for REF2014.
+Steve was chair of sub-panel B11 Computer Science and Informatics for REF2014.

 Technology Exploitation